 • First click the card you wish to move, and then click a card which is to have the other card moved on top of it.
 For example, click a card with rank 5, and then click a card with rank 2, to move the 5 on top of the 2.
 This will result in a pile containing a 2 and a 5.
 Only the top card in the pile, in this case a 5, will be shown.

-• A card can only be moved on top of another card if the cards are both the same suit.
+• If the “Same suit” setting has been turned on, a card can only be moved on top of another card if the cards are both the same suit.
 For example, a 5 of Hearts can be moved on top of a 2 of Hearts, but not on top of a 2 of Diamonds.
+By default, there are no restrictions on the suits of card placed on top of each other.

 • A card of rank 2 cannot have a card of rank 5 moved on top of it unless the 2 is on the first row.
 Similarly, cards of rank 3 or 4 need to be in the second or third row respectively if other cards are to be placed on top of them.